 We get it.
 You’re on vacation, and that means vacation sex, which is way better than lockdown sex.
 Croatia is magical and you’re vibrating with excitement and just can’t help yourself.

 By all means have all the sex your parts can handle, but please, do it in your hotel or your Airbnb or your hostel.
-Do not do it on the beach, or the balcony of your hotel, or in a club, or in the bathroom at an ice cream shop.
+Do not do it on the beach, or the balcony of your hotel, or in a club, or in the bathroom at an ice cream shop (based on a true story).

 This isn’t Sodom and Gomorahh.
 Just because you’re on holiday from your regular life, doesn’t mean you’re on holiday from the rules of human decency.
 Let us make the decision about which balls we see.